lu-jeremy/lu-jeremy/README.md

 In general, I seek to gain breadth of knowledge in ML theory, debugging, and deployment.

 While I have seven years of ML experience, I recognize that I still have much to learn to gain mastery of the field.
-These are all concepts and skills that I am continuously developing through coursework, self-study, and personal research projects:
+These are all concepts and skills that I continuously develop through coursework, self-study, and personal research projects:

   * Fundamentals of statistics: expectation, hypothesis testing, distributions (Gaussian, Bernoulli, Poisson, etc.)
   * Fundamentals of computer science: data structures, discrete mathematics, traversal and search algorithms, low-level C/C++